 When should I do the tests?

-You should aim to keep to the same days/times each week when testing, with the advice being to do them on the morning you're coming into college.
+You should aim to do them on the morning you're coming into college.
 But if this isn't feasible, testing the evening before is fine.

 I'm not on campus that often?

-If you attend a campus less frequently (e.g. 1 day a fortnight or monthly), please take a test immediately before coming into College and 3 days later.
+If you attend a campus less frequently (e.g. 1 day a week, fortnightly or less), please take a test immediately before coming into College and 2 days later.